-- Tautomerism: This isomerism is due to reciprocal conversion of two isomeric forms with different functional groups.
+- Tautomerism: This isomerism is due to the reciprocal conversion of two isomeric forms with different functional groups.

-- Ring-Chain isomerism: This isomer is an open chain molecule and also the other is cyclic molecule.
+- Ring-Chain isomerism: This isomer is an open chain molecule and also the other is a cyclic molecule.

-Optical isomers will rotate plane polarized light in opposite directions.
+Optical isomers will rotate plane-polarized light in opposite directions.

-- Dextrorotary (d-isomer): A type that rotates plane polarized light to the right.
+- Dextrorotary (d-isomer): A type that rotates plane-polarized light to the right.

-- Laevorotary (l-isomer): a species that rotates plane polarized light to the left.
+- Laevorotary (l-isomer): a species that rotates plane-polarized light to the left.

-- A racemic mixture (containing equal amounts of both optical isomers) won’t rotate plane polarized light since the optical effects of the both isomers cancel one another out.
+- A racemic mixture (containing equal amounts of both optical isomers) won’t rotate plane polarized light since the optical effects of both isomers cancel one another out.

 - S. Ahuja, Chiral Separations by Chromatography, Oxford, New York, 2000.